asterics/AsTeRICS/Documentation/docs/plugins/processors/AmazonEchoControl.md

 Component Type: Processors (Subcategory: Home Control)

-This plugin is based on the openHAB plugin, but is only to control the AmazonEchoControl binding from openHAB.
+This plugin is based on the openHAB plugin, but is only used to control the AmazonEchoControl binding from openHAB.

 The plugin controls the AmazonEchoControl binding from openHAB.
 It is configured to interact directly with the binding. [openHAB documentation][1].